What is Zika virus?

 How is Zika diagnosed?

 Blood tests can help to confirm Zika virus infection.
 There are several methods used for diagnosis of viral nucleic acid detection, virus isolation, and serological testing.

 Can it be transmitted through blood or sexual contact?

 According to some evidence, it can be transmitted through blood or sexual contact but it is rare and not confirmed.

 Can it be transmitted from mother to child?

-If pregnant women is already infected with Zika virus then there are chances of transmitting virus from mother to baby during pregnancy or childbirth.
-According to recent report most of the countries in America reported infection in newborn babies whose mother where infected with Zika virus while pregnant.
-The government of Ei Salvador of central America, suggested to avoid pregnancy till 2018 to prevent transmission of Zika virus.
+If pregnant women are already infected with Zika virus then there are chances of transmitting the virus from mother to baby during pregnancy or childbirth.
+According to a recent report, most of the countries in America reported infection in newborn babies whose mother were infected with Zika virus while pregnant.
+The government of Ei Salvador of central America, suggested avoiding pregnancy till 2018 to prevent transmission of Zika virus.